top of page

 dark obsidian, green moldavite and sunny Libyan desert glass

-The art of glassmaking goes back to at least 3800 BCE, long before humans master the technique of making bronze.
-Based on archaeological finds, the first genuine synthetic glass is crafted in regions like Lebanon, coastal north Syria, Mesopotamia, or ancient Egypt.
+The art of glassmaking goes back to c.
+3800 BCE.
+Based on archaeological finds, the first genuine synthetic glass is crafted in regions like Lebanon, coastal north Syria, Mesopotamia and ancient Egypt.
+Glass is a heat interaction of sand, lime and soda ash.

-The earliest glass artifacts date back to the mid-third millennium BCE.
-They're primarily beads, potentially originating as accidental by-products of metalworking (slags) or during the production of faience, a glass-like material created through a process akin to glazing.
+The earliest glass artifacts are primarily beads, potentially originating as accidental by-products of metalworking (slags) or during the production of Egyptian faience, a glass-like material created through a process similar to glazing.

 Egyptian Blue Faience